dynamsoft-docs/barcode-reader-docs-server/programming/python/user-guide-v9.0.0.md

 python DBRPythonSample.py
 ```

-> You can download the entire source code of this simple sample [here](https://download2.dynamsoft.com/samples/dbr/user-guide/dbr-python-sample.zip).
+> You can <a href="https://github.com/Dynamsoft/barcode-reader-python-samples/blob/v9.0.0/samples/general-settings.py" target="_blank">download the entire source code here</a>.

 > <a href="https://github.com/Dynamsoft/barcode-reader-python-samples" target="_blank">Find more Dynamsoft Barcode Reader Python samples in the Github repository</a>.